 If you are experiencing facial pain on or near your jaw area, there is a good chance that you have TMJ.
 Since facial pain can be caused by many factors, it is important to identify the symptoms of TMJ before you seek medical attention.
-Before you frantically start searching online to try to identify if you have TMJ yourself, or before enlisting the aid of your SEO professional to do so for you, read our quick guide below on what TMJ is, the symptoms it can burden you with, the causes behind how someone can get TMJ, and treatment options available to you.
+Before you frantically start searching online to try to identify if you have TMJ yourself, read our quick guide below on what TMJ is, the symptoms it can burden you with, the causes behind how someone can get TMJ, and treatment options available to you.

 What is TMJ?